 How to Write a Standing Stones Story

-Submissions should be approximately 300-1200 words in length.
+- Submissions should be approximately 300 to 1200 words in length.

-What was the problem, issue, or situation you experienced, and what did God teach you through it?
+- What was the problem, issue, or situation you experienced, and what did God teach you through it?
 What was your defining moment?
 Did he answer a prayer?
 Heal you?
 Shape your character in some way?
-Did He help you to accept something that you have been struggling with?
+Did He help you to accept something that you had been struggling with?

-If you have any questions, please feel free to e-mail us at email@example.com.
-We are more than happy to assist you with writing, editing, or putting together ideas for your story.
+If you have any questions, please feel free to e-mail us at firstname.lastname@example.org.
+We are happy to assist you with writing, editing, or putting together ideas for your story.